Kieri Solutions has proven experience writing Business Continuity Plans / Disaster Recovery Plans.

 We think that Business Continuity Plans and Disaster Recovery Plans should be more than a piece of paper.
 Your Disaster Recovery Plan should have detailed procedures to follow to get your operations running again.
 Your Business Continuity Plan should have insurance policy numbers, contact information for your vendors, communications templates, and a well thought out risk assessment and response to a large number of possible incidents.

 We write this plan for when you are having a very bad day.
-It is 3am, your business has been at a stoppage for hours, and your technicians are cross-eyed with stress.
-The recovery procedures should be step-by-step and they need to WORK. – Amira Armond, CEO of Kieri Solutions
+It is 3am, your business has been at a stoppage for hours, and your technicians are cross-eyed.
+The recovery procedures need to be simple and they need to WORK. – Amira Armond, President of Kieri Solutions

 We are local to businesses in Frederick, Baltimore.
 Rockville, Gaithersburg, and Columbia MD.